liberforce/freeside-pelican/content/process-wakeups-on-gnome-218.md

 </del>

 **Update:** The previous numbers were wrong it seems (weird, I had tested it twice, but the numbers I get now are completely different).
-The problems reported by Ryan have already been <a href="http://bugzilla.gnome.org/show_bug.cgi?id=363436" hreflang="en">corrected</a>.
+The problems reported by Ryan have already been [corrected](http://bugzilla.gnome.org/show_bug.cgi?id=363436){hreflang="en"}.

 ## gnome-panel